© Estate of Jack B Yeats, DACS London / IVARO Dublin, 2020

-Do you think this portrait represents her life?
-It is actually seen as an unusual representation of Markievicz as she normally promoted her image as a soldier and was often photographed in her own uniform as you can see here.
+It is actually seen as an unusual representation of Markievicz as she normally promoted her image as a soldier and was often photographed in her own uniform.

 The marriage at Waterford in 1170 of the Norman military adventurer Richard de Clare, known as Strongbow, and Aoife the daughter of Dermot McMurrough, King of Leinster is seen as representing the formal establishment of a Norman foothold in Ireland, and is viewed by many as the first steps towards British rule in Ireland.

 The interpretation of this monumental historic painting has shifted and changed over time.
 This is a testament to the allegorical ambiguity that Maclise used to depict these post-battle nuptials.
 The design for this painting was originally intended to be part of a series celebrating the British Empire in the Houses of Parliament.

 At the time, Maclise was one of the leading proponents of romantic medievalism.
 Romantic medievalism celebrated Britain as a mixed nation, with the indigenous cultures (in this case Irish) absorbed through Norman strength, represented here by powerful and dignified figures in armour.
 Some suggest that even though Maclise was painting this for the Houses of Parliament, he may have had a subliminal Irish patriotic message.